brianmuturi2/Recipe-web-app/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-A landing page for booking hotel
+A website for searching recipes based on a given meal/ food.

 <p align="right">(<a href="#top">back to top</a>)</p>